Geometry & Trigonometry

 Draw and label everything

-Even when the Digital SAT provides a figure, redraw key information directly onto it: label angle measures you calculate, mark equal sides or angles with tick marks, and write any intermediate lengths.
+Even when the test provides a figure, redraw key information directly onto it: label angle measures you calculate, mark equal sides or angles with tick marks, and write any intermediate lengths.
 The geometry questions that stump students most often do so because they try to hold too much in working memory instead of annotating the figure.

 Use the reference sheet strategically, not habitually

-The Digital SAT provides a reference sheet with formulas for area, volume, and special triangles.
+The test provides a reference sheet with formulas for area, volume, and special triangles.
 Use it when you're uncertain, but try to know the most common formulas cold—area of a triangle, circle, rectangle—so you only need the sheet for less common items like the volume of a cone or sphere.
 Constant reference-sheet trips waste time.

 For trig, always label sides relative to the angle